adaoho/TableTime/README.md

 # Table Time API Documentation

-This document provides an overview of the API endpoints and their usage for our service.
+This document provides an overview of the API endpoints and their usage for our service, <br>
+that can be access on http://adaoho.my.id/

 ### 1. Available endpoints for **_CMS Admin_**